SpinWaves/Akel/README.md

 Akel is designed to be extremely easy to use.
 Not being the most powerful, it goes the way of simplicity of use, both on the editor side and on the code side.

 # Getting started
 Developed mainly on Linux, Akel is, however, cross-platform and can be used on Windows, although it has not been tested on this OS (no information about MacOS, I have to find out).
 It is used with [Premake5](https://premake.github.io/).
 GCC 9 is required because it uses C++17 features.
-Dependencies are provided (SDL2, ImGui, Vulkan, GML) with the code.
+Dependencies are provided (SDL2, ImGui, Vulkan, GLM) with the code.

 * Start by clonning the repo `git clone https://github.com.Kbz-8/Akel`.
 * <details> <summary>Use the "premake5" executable provided in "dependencies/premake/bin" (choose carefully according to your system (Windows, Linux, ...)), then launch it in the main folder with the right option depending on how you compile your it :</summary>